-You can start your computer in Mac Safe Mode, which is an excellent approach to diagnosing various issues and requires little additional software or services.
-In rare circumstances, it can assist you in accessing a corrupted hard drive.
+You can start your computer in Mac Safe Mode, an excellent approach to diagnosing various issues requiring little additional software or services.
+In rare circumstances, it can assist you in accessing and repairing a corrupted hard drive on Mac.

-Several checks are made when you boot your Mac in Safe Mode to stop some software from launching or opening automatically.
+When you boot your Mac in Safe Mode, several checks are made to stop some software from launching or opening automatically.
 Safe Mode startup on a Mac will result in the following:

 - Fix problems with the Mac startup disk.